kevpeek/kotlinJsLambda/README.md

 I used the `basic` project type, the Groovy DSL (because there is more documentation available online), and the default project name.

-Next, I paste the following into the `build.gradle` file:
+Next, paste the following into the `build.gradle` file:

 ```
 group 'org.example'